Please note this page contains some affiliate links meaning I get a commission if you sign up via this page.

 Here are the ones I recommend:

-I can’t recommend Scrivener enough.
+I can’t recommend Scrivener enough as a writing app.

 I use this book writing software to write feature articles for newspapers, reports, books and more.
 I also sometimes use Scrivener for blogging.